-Step 2: Remove the ability for guest purchasers
+Only for associations with an "individual" based member type: Remove the ability for guest purchasers

 When someone checks out as a guest for an event, it simply means that they're not logged in.
 By not taking this step, guest purchasers will be allowed to buy tickets for the event.

-This won't mess up your entire setup, and they will still have their own unique URL to join with, but it is less secure because the system definitely won't be able to validate who they are when they join the meeting.
+This won't mess up your entire setup, and they will still have their own unique URL to join with, but it is less secure because the system won't be able to validate who they are when they join the meeting.
 So even though that link is still valid for only 1 person to use, Sally could use it, even if Bob was the person who registered.

 To prevent this, you can use the help of a group.
 One way would be to use an existing group of all current members or certain member types (creates FOMO for the non-members!).